JohnSymeon/OpenAI-Image-Generator--public/README.md

 # OpenAI-Image-Generator--public
-C# classes constructing the WinForms Image generator that uses the dedicated OpenAI API
+public C# classes constructing the WinForms Image generator that uses the dedicated OpenAI API

 This program fully takes advantage of all OpenAI's Image Generator API's functionalities.